efeelize/eng/kaiyan/work/office_daily/wage.md

 > 3)lay off is when there might be the intention of bringing them back, like a factory worker would get laid off when production is low, But then when they want to increase production again, they'll call Connor back up, "We need you, son, back in the factory floor.

-## 5）eliminate /ɪˈlɪməˌneɪt/ 彻底去除

-## 6）goes into effect [phr.生效]
+## 5）goes into effect [phr.生效]
 > we should say like the law goes into effect,policy ,or even some governement legislation.

-# 4.razor-thin vicitory/majority/win [adj.极薄的]
+# 4.razor-thin vicitory/majority/win [adj.极薄的] & money-grubbing [adj.抢钱的]
-> let's say it during an election, let's say Connor and I were both running for president, I get 49.5% of the vote and Connor gets 50.5%.that is a razor-thin victory.
+> 1）let's say it during an election, let's say Connor and I were both running for president, I get 49.5% of the vote and Connor gets 50.5%.that is a razor-thin victory.

+> 2)they're just sort of so eager to make every little penny they're looking for and every little corner.

 - 1. It was a razor-thin victory in the last election.[上次选举中获胜的一方仅有微弱优势]